Omar-ALkhateeb/pharmacy-api/readme.md

   3. `services` contains generic reusable services.
   4. `app/paramstypes` contains structs to handle incoming web parameters.
   5. `app/reporttypes` contains structs to handle report data modelling.
-* `configs/` contains configurations such as simple database connection and migration and routings.
+* `configs/` contains configurations such as simple database connection and migration and web-routings.

 ## Notes:

 * Product must be created first.
+SKU is unique.
+* Transaction Number (Nomor kwitansi) in stock-in is unique.
 * User will reference product in stock-in and stock-out with product's SKU.
 If product with such SKU doesn't exist, response will be 422.
 * Product can be updated, but only its name.
 * Product can be destroyed (only if there is no stock-in and stock-out for that product).
-* User may create negative stock.
+* User may create "negative inventory" (can create stock-out without stock-in).
 * Stock in and Stock out can be updated and deleted.
 * Product current quantity is not stored in database.